 Karissa: That makes perfect sense.
 Okay.
 If you could summarize the time you've partnered with Delivering Happiness, what were the top two to three ways that DH has impacted your team and Starbucks as a whole, Richmond?

 Annie: I'm just thinking about this morning.
 So, we just literally our team got off of a DH purpose workshop at 11.
 Yeah.
 Pretty exciting.
-So, a couple of things that came out of that, for our smaller team, were one just having some awareness and understanding of what each individual's kind of life purpose are starting to help each other articulate that.
+So, a couple of things that came out of that, for our smaller team, were one just having some awareness and understanding of what each individual's kind of life purpose is starting to help each other articulate that.
 And then how that connects to each other on the team and then how that connects to our brand and our mission.
 So, we got like all the way through somehow in two hours, some individual reflection all the way to, like my individual purpose, it really centers around connection.
-And our brand promise is about uplifting the every day of other people.
+And our brand promise is about uplifting the everyday of other people.
 So, just trying to make linkages between how I wake up, how I show up at work, how my team supports me, how I support my team, and then how collectively we try to achieve that brand promise is like the through-line is really clear.
 Yes.
 I really like just having that step by step.
-And the whole team is just like outrageously energized today.
+And the whole team is just outrageously energized today.
 We had a couple of criers.
 We had some people like getting, all feeling in the moment.
-And they were like, this is not a typical workday at, at Starbucks.
+And they were like, this is not a typical workday, at Starbucks.
 And especially for people who haven't been on our team were like a feeler, lovey team, anyway, some people are coming from other organizations that have never done anything remotely like this.